-Search Engine Optimisation (SEO) is the art and science of optimising your site's visibility and rankings in search engines.
-In the old days, you could add a few keywords and expect your website to magically appear towards the top of rankings.
-Those days are long gone.
+Search Engine Optimisation (SEO) is the art and science of optimising your site's visibility and rankings in search engines like Google.
+Modern SEO is no longer about simply adding keywords and expecting your website to magically appear towards the top of rankings.
+It's now about creating high quality, relevant content and providing a great user experience.

-Google doesn't publish the algorithm it uses to index and rank websites.
-On occasions, Google will issue statements regarding things that may effect rankings, such as in 2015 Google announced mobile-friendliness as a ranking signal, and in 2018 Google announced that https could impact search rankings.
+Search engines use complex algorithms to crawl, index, and rank websites.
+While the exact details aren't publicly disclosed, Google has confirmed many of the factors that influence rankings.
+For example, in 2015 Google announced mobile-friendliness as a ranking signal, and in 2018 Google announced that https could impact search rankings.

-To improve your site's rankings with Google, please follow the instructions below and also on this page to ensure that Google knows your site exists.
+To improve your site's rankings with Google, follow the instructions below and also on this page.
 Your site will not appear in search results until after it has been crawled and indexed by Google and other search engines.

 Note: If you want our support team to help you, we can do so for a one-off fee.
 Please complete this form to purchase SEO support.